-This year’s events have highlighted the importance of looking after our immune systems, and we’re now all looking after ourselves a little bit better.
+We all know the importance of looking after our immune systems, especially during the winter months.
 To give your immune systems an extra boost, make healthy lifestyle choices – it’s another great way to stave off those little bugs that can run us down.

 Healthy immune systems rely on well-fed warriors.
 There are a few micronutrient deficiencies – like zinc, selenium, iron, folic acid and vitamins A, B6, C and E - that alter the strength of our immune systems, underscoring the importance of a nutritionally-balanced diet.
 While no single food can prevent disease, these five super foods can help keep your immune system strong.